filosi/nettools/README.md

 ## R package for differential network analysis
 branches:
 * master 		-> version freeze to 1.0.4
-* dev 		-> development version only unstable and newe functions
+* dev 		-> development version only unstable and new functions

 ## Installation instructions